learn-tdd-in/learntdd.in/react/index.md

 - Visit the web site
 - Entering the text "New message" into a message text field
-- Clicking a save button
+- Clicking a send button
 - Confirming that the message text field is cleared out
 - Confirming that the "New message" we entered appears somewhere on screen